Last updated March 27, 2025

 - On the other hand, remote online notarization is when the entire notarization process is conducted through the internet and uses digital tools and a live audio-video call.

-With LawDepot’s Online Notary, our notary publics can provide you with the following notarial services:
+LawDepot’s Online Notary provides the following notarial services:

-- An acknowledgement is when you declare to the notary your willingness to sign a document.
+- Acknowledgments, where you declare your willingness to sign a document to the notary.

-- A jurat is when you swear or affirm in front of the notary that the contents of a document are truthful.
+- Jurats, where you swear or affirm in front of the notary that the contents of a document are truthful.

 How much does LawDepot's Online Notary cost in Minnesota?